Shrutigandikota/bike-store-sql-tableau-analysis/README.md

 - Originally provided by [SQLServerTutorial.net](https://www.sqlservertutorial.net/getting-started/sql-server-sample-database/)

 ## Tableau Data Source
-Both dashboards use the same data source, created by joining multiple tables from the bikestore SQL database.
-The key relationships are:
+Both dashboards use a single data source, created by joining multiple tables from the bikestore SQL database.
+The key relationships in the data source are:
  - customers &#8594; orders &#8594; order_items &#8594; products
+ - products &#8594; brands
+ - products &#8594; categories

+The data source is included as an extract in the .twbx file, so users can interact with the dashboards with connecting to SQL Server database.

 ## Usage